-I come from Ahlhorn.
-That is near Oldenburg.
+I come from a town near Oldenburg.

 Ok.
 So as I said, this band is awesome live.
 The singer is called Kaktus, and he is the greatest MISFITS fan that I know.
 Back then he wrote handwritten letters with Glen Danzig, so they‘re friends.
 He has a whole room just for MISFITS stuff.
-Everything that‘s available from Misfits and DANZIG – he has it there.
+Everything that‘s available from MISFITS and DANZIG – he has it there.

 Crazy!
 Later, when I already listened to metal, I also continued to listen to punk.
 SLIME, BAD RELIGION, a little bit of NOFX, this kind of stuff.

 Well, then I‘ll play you the second band from my home city now, and then we can close the chapter Hagen:

 DOOMTOWN – “Forever Fucked” [from Forever Fucked, 2004]

 Hagen is not Sauerland, not Ruhrpott, but five S-Bahn stations from Dortmund, towards Sauerland.
 EXTRABREIT, NENA and GROBSCHNITT are from Hagen, and the city still profits from this.
 They say, “Come to Hagen – become a pop star.“